ParadiseSS13/Paradise/docs/references/bitflags.md

 Because then both values can be toggled on in a single variable.
 Only use bitflags when it makes sense to toggle any or all of the flags simultaneously.

-### Only use 24 settings per bitflag

-Because of how BYOND represents numbers, a single number can only hold 24 flags.
-In other words, once the amount of flags you wish to represent in a number reaches `(1 << 23)`, you have run out of available places to store flags in that variable.

-The technical explanation is: BYOND has a single numeric datatype stored as 32-bit IEEE 754 floating point.
-Performing bitwise operations on numbers in BYOND converts the number to its integer representation, using the 24 bits of the significand in the floating point representation, and then back to floating point afterwards.